ehsannetmaster/arvan/README.md

 - **PostgreSQL HA** — Bitnami `postgresql-ha` (repmgr + Pgpool-II).
   → [postgres/README.md](postgres/README.md)
 - **ip-country-api** — a small FastAPI demo service, built and pushed by CI, then synced by Argo CD.
+It exposes Prometheus metrics that are visualized in the **IP Country API** dashboard in Grafana.
   → [ip-country-api/README.md](ip-country-api/README.md)

 ---